 - Students can identify what a scientist looks like.

 - Students describe themselves as a scientist in a STEM career that they are interested in.

-By the end of the day she had shared it with 5 different classes.
+By the end of the day, she had shared these learning intentions with 5 different classes.
 She did not quite have it memorised by heart, but she certainly had the intonation on certain sentences timed perfectly.

 1. What Does a Scientist Look Like?

 Before reading the text with each class, the question was asked – “What Does a Scientist Look Like?”